 Basic Law Enforcement Training (BLET) is designed to give students essential skills required for entry-level employment as law enforcement officers with state, county, or municipal governments, or with private enterprise.

 This program utilizes state-commission-mandated topics and methods of instruction.
 General subjects include but are not limited to criminal, juvenile, civil, traffic, and alcoholic beverage laws; investigation, patrol, custody, and court procedures; emergency responses; and ethics and community relations.

 The course provides the participant with the background in the fundamentals of law, procedures, and techniques necessary for success as a law enforcement officer.
 A rigorous program introduces participants to the handling of firearms, driving techniques, and defensive tactics.
 A physical fitness program is included as part of the course.
 Upon completion of all academy requirements, the participant will take the NC Criminal Justice Commission examination.

-Mayland Community College offers two BLET classes each year, beginning in January and August.
-Classes meet Monday through Thursday, with some Friday and Saturday classes.
-Over 40 state-trained and state-certified instructors instruct in each BLET.
+Mayland Community College offers two BLET classes each year.
+Classes meet Monday through Friday with occasional Saturday and Sunday classes.
+Over 40 state-trained and state-certified instructors teach in each BLET.
 Thirty-three topics make up the BLET program.
 The MCC BLET program consists of 640 training hours.
-BLET classes meet from 6 p.m.-10 p.m. each evening.
+BLET classes meet from 6 p.m.-10 p.m.
+Monday through Friday.
 BLET is regulated by the NC Criminal Justice Training and Standards Commission.
 Following the completion of BLET, a state-administered exam is given to students leading to state certification as a law enforcement officer.
-BLET is open to both male and female students.

 In order to be eligible for admission to the BLET Academy, an individual must: